engie-group/shaystack/docs/index.md

 grid.select("!hisURL")
 ```

-The syntax to analyse the daterange in `hisRead` is extended to accept a comma without value before or after (`date,`
+The syntax to analyse the date range in `hisRead` is extended to accept a comma without value before or after (`date,`
 , `,datetime`, etc.)

 ### Haystack filter